executablebooks/meta/CONTRIBUTING.md

 Package releases (e.g. to PyPi or npm) should be automated *via* GitHub Action workflows, triggered on tag creation.

-The full workflow would then be:
+### The process of creating a release

+Below is the full workflow for creating a release:

 - Make a release commit `🚀 RELEASE: ...` on `master` (*via* PR) which bumps the version to `M.m.p` (e.g. changing `__version__` for python packages) and adds a section to `CHANGELOG.md` in the format above.
 - Create a GitHub release for that commit, with tag `vM.m.p`, heading `Version M.m.p` (optionally including the changelog section in the body).